Is dry fasting the ultimate biohack to reverse biological aging and health conditions or an unsafe fad?

 Dr. Shchennikov extensively researched the effects of dry fasting (both on himself and supervised thousands of his patients) and patented his method in 1993.

-He advocated for the 11-day dry fast for the best results and to cure many conditions I’ll list below.
+He advocated for the 11-day dry fast for what he considered the best results.

 Dr. Filonov also researched and experimented with dry fasting and developed his own protocol.